 RELATED POST: How Intermittent Fasting Reduces Sugar Cravings for Me

 If you want a quick fix, then Intermittent Fasting may or may not work for you.
 For me, it has definitely worked and I don’t feel like it’s a huge effort.
-But it has also taken me a year to lose 23 lbs.
+But it has also taken me over a year to lose 25 lbs.

 I hope you now have a better idea on how to meal plan when you’re following an intermittent fasting protocol.
 Comment below and let me know what your go-to healthy meals are when you feast.